RegineAng/RegineAng/README.md

 - 👋 Hi, I’m @RegineAng
 - 👀 I’m interested in programming, coding and all sorts of geeky tech stuffs.
-- 🌱 I’m currently a Data science and Business Amalytics Graduate from UOL
+- 🌱 I’m currently a Data science and Business Analytics Graduate from UOL
 - 💞️ I’m looking to collaborate on hackathons
 - 📫 How to reach me IG: @regineangg , email: regine997@gmail.com